Birket Israel

 Birket Israel (trans.
 Pool of Israel) also Birket Israil or Birket Isra'in, abbreviated from Birket Beni Israìl (trans.
 Pool of the Children of Israel) was a public cistern located on the north-eastern corner of the Temple Mount, in Jerusalem.
-The structure is believed to have been built by the Romans for use as a water reservoir and also to protect the northern wall of the Temple Mount.
-Arab locals have known it by this name since at least 1857.
+The structure is believed to have been built either in the Late Roman or the Umayyad period for use as a water reservoir and also to protect the northern wall of the Temple Mount.
+Hackett attests that Arab locals knew it by this name in 1857.

 By the mid-19th century it had gone out of use as a reservoir; being partly filled with rubbish and reused as a vegetable garden.
 In 1934 it was filled in and is now known as el-Ghazali Square.
 It is currently in mixed use for shops, as a car park, and as a transshipment point for refuse.

 Construction

+Date

 According to Muslim tradition, the reservoir was constructed by Ezekiel or Hezekiah, King of Judah.
 Some archaeologists have determined that the cistern was possibly built during the Herodian period to improve Jerusalem's water supply.
 Others estimate the date of construction later, in around 130 CE.
 This view is held by Charles Warren who recorded that although some kind of fosse must have existed at the spot at a very early period, since there is no description of the pool in the works of Josephus, "and it is very improbable that he would have omitted to mention so enormous a reservoir had it existed in his time", it was most probably constructed by Roman emperor Hadrian during his restoration of Jerusalem.
 This is further attested to since the masonry of the birket is inferior in character and resembles the later Roman work in Syria.
 Additionally, this reservoir appears to be mentioned by the Bordeaux Pilgrim (section 4) as already existing, and "would therefore most naturally be referable to Hadrian."
+Apart from such speculation or the discovery of a Byzantine-style cross carved into the outlet channel, the first explicit mention of the pool only dates to the 10th-century historian al-Muqaddasi.
+Shimon Gibson, who has worked in the nearby area of the Bethesda Pool, suggests that the Birkat was built by the Umayyads during their large construction campaign on the Haram al-Sharif.